-The proposed model uses medium mechanical properties in a mechanistic approach.
-It considers only some physical factors.
-It can be improved in several ways.
-Further studies may include more physical factors such as temperature that affects physical properties (Larsen and Riisgård, 2009) and organism metabolism (Brown et al., 2004).
-One can consider factors that affect detection such as light or chemical cues.
-These factors diffuse differently in air and water, and perception ability by predators seems to be related to size (Martens et al., 2015).
-This novel framework is promising because it provides easy ways to validate of falsify hypothesis.
-Hence, any discrepancy between predictions and real data points immediately towards an error in the model, or means that important mechanisms are missing (as shown for handling time in the case study).
-It can also suggest novel hypothesis to be empirically or theoretically tested.
+The model proposed here uses the mechanical properties of the medium to develop a mechanistic approach to the functional response.
+However, it considers only some physical factors.
+The model could be improved in several ways.
+Future studies could include more physical factors such as temperature, which affects the physical properties of the medium (Larsen and Riisgård, 2009), and organisms’ metabolism (Brown et al., 2004).
+They could also consider factors that affect prey detection such as light and chemical cues.
+These factors diffuse differently in air and water, the perception ability of predators seems to be related to size (Martens et al., 2015).
+This novel framework is promising because it provides easy ways to validate or falsify hypotheses.
+Hence, any discrepancy between predictions and real data points immediately towards an error in the model, or it means that important mechanisms are missing (as shown for handling time in our case study).
+It can also suggest novel hypotheses to be empirically or theoretically tested.

-(Holzman et al., 2012)(Salvanes et al., 1995)(Mukherjee and Heithaus, 2013)(Schatz et al., 1997)(Jeschke et al., 2002)
+In our model, processes based on mechanical factors (i.e., speed, attack rate, capture probability) fit data remarkably well.
+Handling time shows a lower goodness of fit, and it is the only one that does not include any physical factors.
+A better mechanism for handling is thus needed.
+Ingestion has received some attention in the existing literature, especially for aquatic organisms that use some mechanical aspects of the medium (Holzman et al., 2012).
+Mechanisms driving digestion have also received some attention.
+For example, there are models of gut motility according to prey size and gut volume (Salvanes et al., 1995), although they usually do not include physical factors from the medium that may affect the process (e.g., temperature, pressure).
+However, both ingestion and digestion models might be difficult to generalize to a large variety of species (and sizes).
+Moreover, other aspects of handling time are likely to play a role.
+For instance, prey subjugation before ingestion is an essential aspect.
+Unfortunately, studies on this topic seem to focus either on dangerous (e.g., venomous) prey (Mukherjee and Heithaus, 2013), or on specific species (Schatz et al., 1997), which makes them difficult to generalize.
+Last, predator satiation or hunger remains a fundamental aspect of predator activity (Jeschke et al., 2002).
+While it has been included in several studies, its underpinning processes remain to be modelled.
+Therefore, a generic mechanical description of handling that would cover its different components and be valid across a wide range of sizes would represent a significant improvement.

-The strength of this kind of approach is to derive patterns at the community level from measures done at the individual or species level.
-Thus, functional response becomes an emerging property of the system.
-One may go even further by including other aspects associated to predation such as behavioral features (e.g., predator avoidance, interference between predators, social aspects) that were already considered by Holling (1966).
-This approach opens a promising avenue for new studies that would merge the biological part and the physical part of the medium.
+More generally, the strength of this kind of approach is to derive patterns at the community level from measures done at the individual or species level.
+Thus, the functional response is an emerging property of the system.
+One could even go further by including other aspects associated to predation such as behavioral features (e.g., predator avoidance, interference between predators, social aspects) that were already considered by Holling (1966).
+This approach opens up a promising avenue for new studies that would merge the biological part and the physical part of the medium.

 References